Posts

 Image

 This morning I woke up feeling really upset.
 I did not have a good night's sleep and this may be in part to some anxiety rolling around in my head.
-So, in view of the recent craze we all seem to have with AI and AI-generated text, I asked ChatGPT to generate an article on beating Monday Blues.
+I'd already written ONE article about the scientific evidence behind Monday blues.
+In view of the recent craze we all seem to have with AI and AI-generated text, I asked ChatGPT to generate an article on beating Monday Blues.
 Here it is with some (a lot!) of my personalised adaptations and suggestions.
 Beating Monday blues involves adopting strategies to start the week on a positive note and alleviate any feelings of stress or reluctance.
 Here are some tips to help you overcome Monday blues: Plan Ahead on Friday: Ensure that you wrap up your tasks on Friday and create a to-do list for Monday.
 This helps you have a clear plan when you start the week.
 It's easy to lose track when picking up some 3 days later!
 Positive Mindset: Approach Monday with a positive attitude.
-Instead of focusing on the beginning of the workweek, think of it as an opportunity for a fresh start.
-Create your own mindset: if you foc
+Instead of focusing on the beginning of the workwe...

 Image